AlexisYipmo/alexisyipmo/README.md

 ## About Me

-Over 08 years of experience in data analysis, digital marketing and project management, I'm graduated in applied statistics and certified Power BI Data Analyst.
+Over 08 years of experience in data science, digital marketing and project management, I'm graduated in applied statistics and certified Power BI Data Analyst.
 I have demonstrated expertise in analyzing and optimizing business performance, as well as developing data models and data visualizations.
 My mastery of SQL and programming in Python and R allows me to simplify complex concepts to extract actionable insights.

 🚀 My background includes analyzing data to generate actionable insights, managing business performance KPIs, and collaborating with cross-functional teams to align reporting needs.